Honestpuck/jss_tools/README.md

 #### Other JSS records

-`packages(pak, keys)` returns a dictionary of info about a package.
+`package(pak, keys)` returns a dictionary of info about a package.

-`policies(policy, keys)` returns a dictionary of info about a policy.
+`policy(policy, keys)` returns a dictionary of info about a policy.
 The key `'paks'` is an array of dictionaries with info on the packages included in the policy and the key `'scripts'` does the same for scripts.

-`scripts(script, keys)` returns a dictionary of info about a script.
+`script(script, keys)` returns a dictionary of info about a script.

 #### Design decisions

 When working with the JSS the most expensive part of the operation is always the query to the JSS.
 This is why none of these routines actually perform the query.
 I leave the decision about when to do it to you.

+At the moment there are some data structures that are arrays of dictionaries.
+I'd appreciate feedback on perhaps changing this to dictionaries of dicitonaries with `id` as key for the outer dictionary.

 #### examples.py